damithanushka06/plant-directory/README.md

 12. Performance Optimization with OnPush Strategy: ChangeDetectionStrategy.OnPush is applied to PlantListComponent & PlantDetailComponent to optimize performance.
    This ensures change detection only runs when necessary, reducing unnecessary DOM checks and improving app efficiency.

+13. Handled Router Navigation Promises
+    Updated all this.router.navigate(...) calls to properly handle the returned Promise<boolean>.
+This helps:

+    Prevent unhandled promise rejections

+    Log navigation failures

+    Improve reliability of routing flow

+14. Global Error Feedback Mechanism: Implemented automatic logging of API errors using an HTTP interceptor to centralize error handling.

+    Network failures

+    404 - Resource not found

+    500 - Internal server error

+15. Network Connectivity Guard:
+    Implemented a NetworkGuard to prevent navigation when the device is offline.
+If no internet connection is detected, the user is alerted and redirected to a dedicated /offline route.
+This helps improve UX by avoiding broken or failed page loads.

+16. - **Automatic Offline Detection and Redirection**:
+      The app monitors internet connectivity globally using a `NetworkService`.
+When disconnected, it automatically redirects users to a dedicated offline page and restores normal flow upon reconnection, improving UX and preventing failed API calls.

 ---

 ## Future Enhancements